opentensor/developer-docs/docs/miners/index.md

 ## Miner registration

-To participate as a miner, you must first register your keys with the subnet in order to receive a UID on that subnet.
+To participate as a miner, you must first register a hotkey with the subnet in order to receive a UID on that subnet.

 :::tip No need to create a subnet to mine
 You **do not** have to create a subnet to mine on the Bittensor network.
 Most miners work on established subnets.